 The youngest we allow in this program is age twelve.

-Our next quarterly course will begin on August 28th, at 8PM.
-This course will meet on August 28th, September 4th, September 11th and September 18th, from 8-9PM.
+Our next quarterly course will begin on November 6th, at 8PM.
+This course will meet on November 6th, November 13th, November 20th and December 4th, from 8-9PM.